xiye17/InterpCalib/NLI/README.md

-# Calibrating Black-Box QA Models
+# Calibrating Black-Box NLI Models

 ## Dependency and Project Structure
 1. First make sure to install the dependency (as specified in `requirement.txt`) in the parent directory.